 Our tours depart from outside the green Ensign Ewart pub, at 521-523 Lawnmarket, Edinburgh, EH1 2PE.

 You can also find us by Edinburgh Public Transport

 Check-in opens 15 minutes prior to the stated departure time and closes 5 minutes prior to the stated departure time.
 We recommend that all passengers arrive in this window as tours must depart on schedule.

 Our multi-day tours will return to Edinburgh Waverley Station which is about a 15 minute walk from our original departure point.

 No, accommodation is not included in the tour price, we like to let you choose exactly what type of accommodation you want, depending on budget.

-The two day Inverness tour price includes the services of a friendly, knowledgeable and experienced Driver-Guide and transportation on one of our luxury Mercedes Benz coaches.
+The two day Inverness tour price includes the services of a friendly, knowledgeable and experienced Driver-Guide and transportation on one of our luxury, modern, air-conditioned coaches.

 All accommodation is payable on arrival to the accommodation provider.
 Please note that many Bed and Breakfasts do not have card machines and do require guests to pay in cash.